andre-the-giant/astroblog/src/pages/posts/why-retrospectives-fail-and-how-to-make-them-valuable.md

 Retros also fail when they turn into endless complaints without action.
 A good retrospective does not just list problems.
 It finds solutions.
 If issues are raised but not addressed, the team will feel like the retro is pointless.

 Sometimes retrospectives fail because they are dominated by a few voices.
-If the same people are always speaking while others stay quiet, the discussion does not reflect the whole team’s experience.
+If the same people are always speaking while others stay quiet, the discussion does not reflect the whole team's experience.
 This is often a facilitation issue, where the format does not encourage balanced participation.

 ## What makes a retrospective valuable